Skip to main content

 Departments are responsible for the cost of background checks, which vary based on the kind of check and the agency that conducts it.
 Generally, Human Resources works with two kinds of agencies:

-- Method: Reporting agencies use the individual's Social Security number, name(s), date of birth, or driver license number to verify identity and other requested information.
+• Method: Reporting agencies use the individual's name, Social Security number, date of birth, or driver license number to verify identity and other requested information.

-- Fees vary depending on the location of the applicant and the level of service (county, state, district, and agency fees may apply).
-A processing fee of $28 is charged in addition to consumer reporting agency fees.
+• Fees can vary depending on the address(es) identified for the applicant and the level of service (county, state, district, and agency fees may apply).
+A processing fee of $30 is charged in addition to consumer reporting agency fees.